 year 2014-15, administered through a new Trust 'Newgen ESOP Trust'.
 The maximum numbers of shares

-under the same scheme and with same vesting conditions was made.
-During the year 2020-21, the
+the same scheme and with same vesting conditions was made.
+During the year 2020-21, the company

-VII under Newgen ESOP 2014 on 2 May 2023.
-Under the terms of the plans, these options are vested on a
+Newgen ESOP 2014 on 2 May 2023.
+Under the terms of the plans, these options are vested on a graded

-either in part(s) or full, within a maximum period of five years from the date of last vesting.
-Consequent to
+in part(s) or full, within a maximum period of five years from the date of last vesting.
+Consequent to bonus

-bonus issue in the ratio of 1:1 during the financial year ended 31 March 2024, all the outstanding options
+issue in the ratio of 1:1 during the financial year ended 31 March 2024, all the outstanding options and

-and excercise price before the record date of 12 January 2024 have been adjusted to consider the bonus
+exercise price before the record date of 12 January 2024 have been adjusted to consider the bonus issue

 During the year 2020-21, the company has established Newgen Software Technologies Restricted Stock